Clicky

 Pay for health insurance personally or via your company?

-It is possible that you are still better off overall by paying for medical insurance via your own limited company than personally.
+You may still be better off overall by paying for medical insurance via your own limited company than out of your post-tax personal income.

-You will need to check with your accountant to compare the overall financial cost, as this depends on your personal situation.
+Ask your accountant to compare the overall financial cost, as it depends on your own situation; if you’re a higher or additional taxpayer, for example.

-Also, some insurance providers offer more attractive rates to business clients.
-Sometimes the difference can be significant.
+Also, some insurance providers offer more attractive rates to business clients – the difference can be significant.

 Find out more about health insurance